godot-dimensions/g4mf/specification/parts/node.md

 The `"model"` property is an integer index of a G4MF model.
 If not specified, the default value is `-1`, meaning the node is not a model.

 Models are references to other self-contained files that can be used in the scene graph.
+They are not to be confused with meshes, which are geometry data only, while models may be complex objects made of many meshes and other nodes.
 Models may be embedded or saved as separate files.
 Models may be in the G4MF format, or in other formats such as [OFF](https://en.wikipedia.org/wiki/OFF_%28file_format%29), glTF™, [OCIF](https://github.com/ocwg/spec), or any other format.

 When a host node has a `"model"` property defined, it is an instance of that model, such that the host node becomes a new instance of the model's nodes, inserting a potentially large tree of nodes into the scene graph.
 The instantiated root node replaces the host node, except that the host's properties, such as the transform properties, override the properties of the instantiated model's root node.

-The `"model"` property MUST NOT be used together with the `"boneLength"`, `"camera"`, `"light"`, `"mesh"`, `"physics"`, or `"skeleton"` properties on the same node.
+The `"model"` property MUST NOT be used together with the `"bone"`, `"camera"`, `"light"`, `"mesh"`, `"physics"`, or `"skeleton"` properties on the same node.

-Seee [G4MF Model](model.md) for more information about models.
+See [G4MF Model](model.md) for more information about models.

 #### Physics

 The `"physics"` property is an object that defines the physics properties for this node.
-If not specified, the default value is `null`, meaning the node has no physics properties.
+If not specified, the default value is `undefined`, meaning the node has no physics properties.

 Physics information MAY be ignored by static renderers or any other applications that do not support physics simulation.
 For such applications, physics nodes may be treated as plain/empty nodes with no special properties or behavior other than the children, visibility, and transform properties, entirely ignoring the `"physics"` property.

-The `"physics"` property MUST NOT be used together with the `"boneLength"`, `"camera"`, `"light"`, `"mesh"`, `"model"`, or `"skeleton"` properties on the same node.
+The `"physics"` property MUST NOT be used together with the `"bone"`, `"camera"`, `"light"`, `"mesh"`, `"model"`, or `"skeleton"` properties on the same node.

 See [G4MF Node Physics](physics/node_physics.md) for more information about physics properties.

 #### Skeleton

 The `"skeleton"` property is an object that defines the skeleton properties for this node.
-If not specified, the default value is `null`, meaning the node is not a skeleton.
+If not specified, the default value is `undefined`, meaning the node is not a skeleton.

 The `"skeleton"` property is used to define the root of a hierarchy of bones used for skeletal animation.
 Skinned meshes MAY be added as direct children of the skeleton node to be animated by the skeleton.

-The `"skeleton"` property MUST NOT be used together with the `"boneLength"`, `"camera"`, `"light"`, `"mesh"`, `"model"`, or `"physics"` properties on the same node.
+The `"skeleton"` property MUST NOT be used together with the `"bone"`, `"camera"`, `"light"`, `"mesh"`, `"model"`, or `"physics"` properties on the same node.

 See [G4MF Skeleton Skinned Mesh Deformation](mesh/skeleton.md) for more information about skeletons and skinned meshes.